carbseater/event-app/privacypolicy.md

 **Privacy Policy**

-GLBITM built the Notifix app as a Free app.
+GLBITM built the Async app as a Free app.
 This SERVICE is provided by GLBITM at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.